MrMarlonM/project-turmeric/README.md

 ## Testing

 ### Manual Testing
-To ensure proper functioning of the page, I tested the webpage on Chrome, Firefox and Opera and on my Google Pixel Phone.
-On all three Browsers and on the phone the website behaved as it should and no problems could be found.
+To ensure the proper functioning of the page, I tested the webpage on Chrome, Firefox, Opera and my Google Pixel Phone.
+On all three Browsers and the phone, the website behaved as it should and no problems could be found.
 Further down you find the data of the manual testing.

 | Browser | Action | Expected Result | Did it work? | Notes |
 | --- | --- | --- | --- | --- |